PaloAltoNetworks/pan-os-python/README.md

 from panos.firewall import Firewall
 ```

-5. Test your script or application
+Step 5.
+Test your script or application

    There are no known breaking changes
    between `pandevice v0.14.0` and `pan-os-python v1.0.0`, but it is a major